Aarturo/paypal-express-checkout/README.md

 ## Examples

 ### Simplest example
-1. Update example/app.js with your paypal sandbox credentials
+1. Set your paypal sandbox credentials runnning: `export API_USERNAME=your_username && export API_PASSWORD=your_password && export SIGNATURE=your_signature`
-2. Run "npm run-script example" and go to http://localhost:8893/index.html
+2. Run `cd example && npm i && npm start` and go to http://localhost:8893/index.html
 3. you will see the full paypal flow

 ## Tests